helen3121433/UCB_NFT_Project/README.md

 4. Merge/Join collection basic information and NFT sold by each collections.
 5. Sort by/group by collection name.
 6. Collect # of NFT were sold for each collections

+## Steps for Loading Dataset into Amazon RDS Using pgAdmin
+1. Create Amazon RDS database
+2. Create connection to Amazon database using pgAdmin
+3. Write SQL query in pgAdmin to create NFT database tables
+4. Import NFT data files into pgAdmin

+## Machine Learning Model

+### Data Processing
+To prepare the data model, we used one hot encoding to convert categorial attributes into a format that will improve the predictive capabilities of machine learning algorithms

+### Modeling
+We chose scikit-learn as the framework for our machine learning model development.
+To select the most applicable model, we tested our data sets with multiple models including linear regression, Huber regression and lasso regression.
+Our objective is to determine the best model for predicting prices.